gr-motion/go-tool/README.md

 Simply type `go` followed by your request:
 - `go create a folder called test`
 - `go convert all videos in this folder to mp4`
-- `go list all files larger than 10MB`
+- `go create an image of a banana in 2k, 16:9 aspect ratio`

 If a command is destructive (e.g., `rm`), it will show you the command with description and ask for your confirmation.
 # go-tool